A gastric bypass diet is for people who are recovering from gastric bypass surgery to help them heal and change their eating habits.

 - Tough meats or meats with gristle

-To ensure that you get enough vitamins and minerals and keep your weight-loss goals on track, at each phase of the gastric bypass diet, you should:
+To ensure that you get enough vitamins and minerals and keep your weight-loss goals on track, at each stage of the gastric bypass diet, you should:

 - Drink liquids between meals.
+Expect to drink at least 6 to 8 cups (48 to 64 ounces, or 1.4 to 1.9 liters) of fluids a day to prevent dehydration.
 Drinking liquids with your meals can cause pain, nausea and vomiting as well as dumping syndrome.
-Also, drinking too much liquid at or around mealtime can leave you feeling overly full and prevent you from eating enough nutrient-rich foods.
-Expect to drink at least 6 to 8 cups (48 to 64 ounces or 1.4 to 1.9 liters) of fluids a day to prevent dehydration.
+Also, drinking too much liquid at or around mealtime can leave you feeling overly full and prevent you from eating enough nutrient-rich food.

 - Chew food thoroughly.
 The new opening that leads from your stomach into your intestine is very small, and larger pieces of food can block the opening.
 Blockages prevent food from leaving your stomach and can cause vomiting, nausea and abdominal pain.
 Take small bites of food and chew them to a pureed consistency before swallowing.
 If you can't chew the food thoroughly, don't swallow it.

 - Focus on high-protein foods.
-Immediately after your surgery, eating high-protein foods can help heal your wounds, regrow muscle and skin, and prevent hair loss.
+Immediately after your surgery, eating high-protein foods can help you heal.
 High-protein, low-fat choices remain a good long-term diet option after your surgery, as well.
 Try adding lean cuts of beef, chicken, pork, fish or beans to your diet.
 Low-fat cheese, cottage cheese and yogurts also are good protein sources.

 - Avoid foods that are high in fat and sugar.
 After your surgery, it may be difficult for your digestive system to tolerate foods that are high in fat or added sugars.
-Avoid foods that are fried and look for sugar-free options of soft drinks and dairy products.
+Avoid foods that are high in fat (such as fried foods, ice cream and candy bars).
+Look for sugar-free options of soft drinks and dairy products.

-The gastric bypass diet can help you recover from surgery and return to enjoying many of the healthy foods before surgery.
-And remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you can eventually regain any weight that you do lose.
+The gastric bypass diet can help you recover from surgery and transition to a way of eating that is healthy and supports your weight-loss goals.
+Remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you may regain any weight that you do lose.